dougeby/IntuneDocs/intune/certificates-digicert-configure.md

    ![Selections for CA and certificate template](./media/certificates-digicert-configure/certificates-digicert-pkcs-example.png)

    > [!NOTE]
-   > The PKCS certificate profile for Windows platforms doesn’t need to associate with a Trusted Certificate profile.
+   > The PKCS certificate profile for Windows platforms doesn’t need to associate with a trusted certificate profile.
 But it is required for non-Windows platform profiles such as Android.
 7. Complete the configuration of the profile to meet your business needs, and then select **OK** to save the profile.

 8. Select **Assignments** and configure an appropriate group that will receive this profile.
 At least one user or device must be part of the assigned group.